sofia-chuieva/Map-pins/README.md

 ## Website link: https://map-pin-app-zv2u.vercel.app/

-Map Pins is a website for saving impressions of places, users can put pins on map and sharing their thoughts.
+Map Pins is a website for saving impressions of places, users can put pins on map and share their thoughts.
 Inspired by Youtube tutorial, and changed by me.

 #### The purpose of this project was to learn and practice some aspects, like: